falconry/falcon/README.md

 ### Design Goals ###

-**Light-weight.** Only the essentials are included, with zero dependencies beyond the standard library.
-We work to keep the code lean-n-mean, making Falcon easier to test, optimize, and deploy.

 **Fast.** Cloud APIs need to turn around requests quickly, and make efficient use of hardware.
 Falcon processes requests several times faster than other popular web frameworks.

+**Light.** Only the essentials are included, with the "six" Python 3 compatibility module being the only dependency outside the standard library.
+We work to keep the code lean and mean, making Falcon easier to test, optimize, and deploy.

-**Cloud-friendly.** Falcon uses the web-friendly Python language, and speaks WSGI, so you can deploy it on your favorite stack.
+**Cloudy.** Falcon uses the web-friendly Python language, and speaks WSGI, so you can deploy it on your favorite stack.
 The framework is designed from the ground up to embrace HTTP, not work against it.
-Plus, diagnostics are built right in to make it easier to track down sneaky bugs and frustrating performance problems.
+Plus, diagnostics are built right in to make it easier to track down bugs and bottlenecks.

 ### Install ###